How to use Python range and xrange Functions

 range([start], stop, [step])

-• The start specifies where to start the range, e.g. 5.
+start The start specifies where to start the range, e.g. 5.
 The default value is 0.

-• Where stop is the required parameter.
+stop The stop is the required parameter.

-• The step specifies the step between each number.
+step The step specifies the step between each number.
 The default is 1.

 See the following examples of creating a simple range and using different parameters.
-I will also show, how you may use the range Python function with for loop.
+I will also show, how you may use the range Python function with a for loop.

 An example of creating a simple range